IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 an HTTP error, or because the retrieved file does not contain valid PvD JSON, hosts MUST close any connection used to fetch the PvD Additional Information, and MUST NOT request the information for that PvD ID again for the duration of the local network attachment.
+If a host detects 10 or more such failures to fetch PvD Additional Information, the local network is assumed to be misconfigured or under attack, and the host MUST NOT make any further requests for any PvD Additional Information, belonging to any PvD ID, for the duration of the local network attachment.
 For more discussion, see {{security}}.

 ## Operational Consideration to Providing the PvD Additional Information {#serverop}